-High Plains Raceway is another club owned and operated facility, created somewhat out of necessity when other venues in Colorado closed.
+High Plains Raceway is another club-owned and operated facility, created somewhat out of necessity when other venues in Colorado closed.
 Modern and fast, it offers some considerable gradient changes and has quickly become a favourite among Midwest racers.

-Planning for the facility began in 2003 when the regional amateur racing clubs realized the days of their home track – the old Second Creek Raceway near Denver International Airport – were numbered.
+Planning for the facility began in 2003 when the regional amateur racing clubs realised the days of their home track – the old Second Creek Raceway near Denver International Airport – were numbered.
 A serious effort was then launched and the CAMA (Colorado Amateur Motorsports Associates) entity was formed expressly for the job of creating a new track for the clubs.

 Second Creek did indeed close in 2005, as did Mountain View and – perhaps more unexpectedly – so too did Pikes Peak International Raceway.
 With the Stapleton circuit also no longer available, the situation was rapidly moving towards a crisis.
 Efforts to build a new track in the Denver area consequently stepped up a gear.

 CAMA (and its predecessor the Colorado Motorsports Council) was formed by the five clubs which used Second Creek the most.
 It had operated the lease at Second Creek for several years, building up a surplus from the operating profits which would prove invaluable in developing the new circuit.
 Of course, it's one thing to have finances in place to build a new home and quite another to have a suitable site on which to build it.
 Several years passed as up to 40 sites were evaluated and discounted, before land at Byers, to the east of Denver, was finally found in 2005.